dineshbhagat/-spring-boot-cors-example/README.md

 # spring-boot-cors-example [![forthebadge](https://forthebadge.com/images/badges/made-with-java.svg)](https://forthebadge.com) [![forthebadge](https://forthebadge.com/images/badges/made-with-javascript.svg)](https://forthebadge.com)

+#### What is CORS
-CORS stands for Cross-Origin Resource Sharing
+- CORS stands for Cross-Origin Resource Sharing

-CORS is a security mechanism built into (all) modern web-browsers (yes! into your web browser!
+- CORS is a security mechanism built into (all) modern web-browsers (yes! into your web browser!
 That’s why your curl calls works fine).
 It basically blocks all the http requests from your front end to any API that is not in the same “Origin” (domain, protocol, and port—which is the case most of the time).

-CORS is a mechanism built into web browser.
+- CORS is a mechanism built into web browser.
 It’s not a UI code issue To fix CORS problems, you need to make changes on the API side.

+#### Example

 UI domain: http://localhost:9000/